Ph.D., Pennsylvania State University

 Griswold is co-editor, with David Konstan, of Ancient Forgiveness: Classical, Judaic, and Christian (Cambridge University Press, 2012).
 This book is a collection of essays by leading scholars on the nature and scope of classical (both Greek and Roman) as well as early Christian and Judaic conceptions of forgiveness (related notions such as mercy, clemency, pardon, excuse, and the like are also discussed).

 He is currently writing about Jean-Jacques Rousseau and Adam Smith.
+Work in progress includes:

 - Self-knowledge in Plato’s Phaedrus.
 Yale University Press, 1986, paperback 1988.
 Reprinted with a new preface and supplementary bibliography by the Pennsylvania State University Press in 1996.
 Awarded the Franklin J. Matchette Prize by the American Philosophical Association.